syfy/todo_sample_php/README.md

 usage and installation
 -----------------------
 using docker.

-1 .-use docker-compose up on crudapi folder.
+1.-use docker-compose up on crudapi folder.

 2. http://127.0.0.1/crudapi/views/